ComSSA/www.comssa.org.au/minutes/2015-03-21/index.md

   * Its may 29th
   * Josh Morely: aiming for 200 people
   * open to everyone
-  * google does everything, not even the abmassadors, actual google
+  * Google does everything, not even the abmassadors, actual google
   * ComSSA to talk to UCC